-Annual AmadorArts Student Arts Showcase will be May 8, 9
+Annual AmadorArts Student Arts Showcase the first week of May

 Each year AmadorArts brings in-depth standards-based instruction by professional artists into all of our local elementary schools.
-In the current school year, 1,500 students will participate in arts classes facilitated by the non-profit organization.
-Classes included: Kindergarten Color Wheel, 1st grade Adventures with George the Dot, 2nd grade Doodle Art, 3rd grade Matisse-inspired Paper Collage, 4th grade Watercolor Technique, 5th grade Chalk Pastel, and 6th grade Chinese history and art.
+In the current school year, 2200+ students participate in arts classes facilitated by the non-profit organization.
+Classes included: Kindergarten Color Wheel, 1st grade Adventures with George the Dot, 2nd grade Doodle Art, 3rd grade Matisse-inspired Paper Collage, 4th grade Watercolor Technique, 5th grade Chalk Pastel, 6th grade Chinese history and art, and Introduction to Art Pilot Program at Ione Junior High.
 Each of the participating children has been invited and will receive a Certificate of Achievement.
-This year’s Arts Education programs are made possible by a generous donation from Stan Lukowicz.

-Works created in Pam Sharp’s Children’s Studio will be on exhibit as well.
-Plus, doodling, collage and watercolor art created by about 10 young men from the Pine Grove Youth Conservation Camp will also be up for viewing.
-For the past several months, members of AmadorArts have been giving classes there.
+Works created in other children arts studios will be on exhibit as well.
+Plus, doodling, collage and watercolor art created by young men from the Pine Grove Youth Conservation Camp will also be up for viewing.

 No matter the age, arts education not only enhances students’ understanding of the world around them, but it also gives them a sense of emotional satisfaction when they are involved in making art.
 They have control over the materials they use, making decisions about form, color, etc. And, it brings joy.

-The mission of AmadorArts is “Encouraging, Supporting, and Promoting the Arts in Our Schools and Community.”
-This Arts in Education annual Program Finale gives the public a chance to see the positive results of this goal and what happens when the arts are in embedded with our youth.
+The mission of AmadorArts is to Encourage, Support, and Promote the Arts in Our Schools and Community.
+This Arts in Education annual Program Finale gives the public a chance to see the positive results of this goal and what happens when the arts are included in early childhood education.